affeltrucken/IntelligentWordlistGenerator/README.md

 ## Description

-A *personalized* wordlist generator written in Python that creates wordlists based on the common patterns of humans when creating passwords.
+A *personalized* wordlist generator written in Python that creates wordlists based on the common patterns of humans when creating passwords, based around the keywords of the target.
 &nbsp;

 # Guide